emlearn/emlearn/README.md

 [MIT licensed](./LICENSE.md)

+Can be used as an open source alternative to MATLAB Classification Trees, Decision Trees using MATLAB Coder for C/C++ code generation.
+`fitctree`, `fitcensemble`, `TreeBagger`, `ClassificationEnsemble`, `CompactTreeBagger`

 ## Status
 **Minimally useful**

 * Random Forests and ExtraTrees classifiers implemented
-* Tested running on AVR, ESP8266 and Linux.
+* Tested running on AVR Atmega, ESP8266 and Linux.
 * On ESP8266, 8x8 digits classify in under 0.3ms with 95%+ accuracy
 * On Linux, is approx 2x faster than sklearn